 In order to keep a drug product’s structural integrity, potency, and homogeneity, which are all vital to the success of a pharmaceutical product, stabilization by lyophilization is ideal.

 Lyophilization starts by lowering the product’s temperature to less than its freezing point in order to form ice crystals (nucleation).
 Yet, this process is random and often results in poor product reconstitution and heterogeneity.

-This article outlines a number of methods which are employed to control ice nucleation which have been widely utilized in research and development environments, and illustrate its use in production manufacturing.
+This article outlines a number of methods that are employed to control ice nucleation which has been widely utilized in research and development environments and illustrate its use in product manufacturing.

 In order to fully control the freeze-drying process, it is vital that every stage of lyophilization and the individual products are understood thoroughly and optimized while at the same time considerate of future upscaling of product manufacturing from the R&D laboratory to commercial production.

 Successful freeze-drying begins with the initiation of the freezing phase (ice nucleation).
 Ice nucleation is a stochastic (uncontrolled and random) process that makes it difficult to create a uniform batch of lyophilized products of consistent quality.

 The contents of individual vials usually nucleate over a wide scope of temperatures which can range between 10–15 °C less than the formulation’s thermodynamic freezing point in a laboratory freeze dryer and even more in a manufacturing cleanroom environment.

 Vials that nucleate at separate temperatures that will greatly influence the resulting ice crystal size, will dry at different rates and have varying cake morphology, pore structure, and specific surface area.

 A high degree of supercooling (colder nucleation temperature) results in small ice crystals, which leads to lower sublimation rates and small pores of high resistance in the product, as seen in Figure 1.